NellyElsayed/GRU-FCN-model-for-univariate-time-series-classification/README.md

 The idea of our GRU-FCN paper is inspired by Karim et al. "LSTM Fully Convolutional Networks for Time Series Classification" paper which code is found in the following link: https://github.com/titu1994/LSTM-FCN But we replaced the LSTM by a Gated Recurrent Unit (GRU) which produces higher accuracy in different UCR univariate datasets classification.

+## Note
+Soon I am going to add the total code for each UCR time series datasets.
+Keep checking my page for the new full code.

 ## How to run the code:
 ### Dataset: